hyperledger/besu-docs/docs/HowTo/Send-Transactions/Creating-Sending-Private-Transactions.md

 ## priv_distributeRawTransaction

 [`priv_distributeRawTransaction`](../../Reference/API-Methods.md#priv_distributerawtransaction) distributes the
-private transaction to the participating noes but does not sign and submit the [privacy marker transaction](../../Concepts/Privacy/Private-Transaction-Processing.md).
+private transaction to the participating nodes but does not sign and submit the [privacy marker transaction](../../Concepts/Privacy/Private-Transaction-Processing.md).
 That is, [`priv_distributeTransaction`](../../Reference/API-Methods.md#priv_distributerawtransaction)
 performs steps 1 to 5 of [Private Transaction Processing](../../Concepts/Privacy/Private-Transaction-Processing.md).